Medically reviewed by:

 - Psychedelic mushrooms

-Hallucinogens cause an individual to experience intense hallucinations and sensory alterations.
+Hallucinogen abuse can cause an individual to experience intense hallucinations and sensory alterations.
 Though some of these drugs are not actually addictive, they can still be extremely dangerous to those who abuse them.

+Inhalants are chemicals in products that can often be found around the house.
+Inhaling the vapors from these products allows the user to experience an intense high.
 Severe brain damage, lung damage, and even sudden death can occur with the abuse of inhalants.

 - CNS depressants

-How Do I Get Help for Addiction?
+How Do I Get Help for A Substance Use Disorder?

-If you or someone you love has been abusing any of the substances listed above and needs help, it is time to seek professional treatment.
-Rehab centers offer many treatment options to patients so that they can safely navigate their recoveries, put an end to their substance abuse, and avoid relapse.
-These treatment options can include:
+If you or someone you love has been abusing an addictive substance and needs help to quit, it is time to seek professional treatment.
+Rehab centers offer many treatment options so patients can safely navigate their recoveries, put an end to their substance abuse, and avoid relapse.

 - Behavioral therapies that allow patients to learn new life skills in order to better cope with cravings and stress